-The M2PC project will design and construct a new capability that will provide a range of wet chemistry and instrumentation space conducive for highly autonomous operations.
-The project will acquire analytical instrumentation as well as modular, expandable, and self-contained microbial culturing and characterization capabilities that operate in an automated pod configuration.
+The M2PC project will design and construct a new capability that will provide a range of wet chemistry and instrumentation spaces conducive for highly autonomous operations, as part of an Office of Science User Facility.
+The project will include acquisition of analytical instrumentation and microbial culturing and characterization capabilities that will be modular and expandable, self-contained, and operate in an automated pod configuration.